yungsamd17/Stream-Player/README.md

 - Automatically switch stream if Kick stream either goes live or offline. (checks the same username that is entered in the prompt.)
 - 3rd party chat supports 7TV,BTTV,FFZ emotes.
 - Remember selected channel on page load.
-- Enter /?channel={channel}&quality={720p60}&volume={0.5} to change channel, quality, volume on page load.
-Not all 3 prompt is required.
+- Enter /?channel={channel}&quality={720p60} to change channel and quality.
+Not both of the prompts are required.
 Quality change only works with the Twitch player Kick didn't implement this feature yet in their player.
 - Early Portrait mode for mobile devices (CSS help welcome).
-- Load [Monstercat](https://twitch.tv/monstercat) stream if no stream is selected.
+- Load [xQc](https://twitch.tv/xqc) stream if no stream is selected.

 ## Why